What Discoveries Were Made by Stephen Hawking?

 4. Stephen Hawking on God

 The quote above sort of encapsulates Stephen Hawking's stance on God and religion.
+Hawking's philosophical endeavors in his youth led him to discuss many theories about religion and God throughout his life.
 He is not religious in the ordinary sense of the word—he doesn't believe that there was a God who created the universe; he doesn't believe in any sort of afterlife; and he doesn't believe in heaven or hell.

 He does, however, believe in a grand celestial order, and that there is a grand design to all the systems of the universe and to life itself.